ProtoPie/protopie-connect-custom-plugins/date-time/README.md

 the above messages by specifying the desired form as the value supplied with the message you send.

-For example, if you send the message GET_TIME with the value "HH:MM" the plugin will respond with the message TIME along with the time formatted as 24-hour time
+For example, if you send the message GET_TIME with the value "HH:mm" the plugin will respond with the message TIME along with the time formatted as 24-hour time
 	e.g., 17:56